janKekanSan/jankekansan.github.io/pages/sona/la.md

 <details><summary> [sewi la sina ken lukin e suno mute]{.tokipona} </summary>

-Up, you're able to observe the lanterns
+In the sky, you can see many lanterns!

-In the sky, you can see many lights!
+In the rafters, you can see lots of lights.

 ::: info